Getting Started

 1. Delete the app from the dashboard

 Go to your Navieo dashboard, open the app, scroll to the Danger Zone, and click Delete App.
-This permanently removes all server-side data:
+This permanently removes all server-side data (sitemap, embeddings, analytics, API key).

 2. Remove the SDK from your code

-Remove the NavieoProvider (or NavieoNextProvider) wrapper from your root layout:
+Remove the NavieoProvider wrapper from your root layout and delete NEXT_PUBLIC_NAVIEO_PUBLISHABLE_KEY from your .env file.

 3. Remove local Navieo files